GATE 2026 CSE Syllabus: Exam Dates (OUT), Check Pattern, Books, PSUs, and More

 GATE Computer Science and Information Technology Syllabus

-GATE CSE Syllabus 2025: The Indian Institute of Technology Roorkee has released the GATE syllabus for CSE.
-Candidates who are preparing to take the GATE 2025 exam can check the syllabus of the GATE Computer Science syllabus on this page.
-GATE syllabus CSE will help the aspirants know the topics to study for the exam.
-The link to download the GATE Syllabus for CSE PDF is on the page below.
-Apart from the syllabus, candidates should also check the GATE exam pattern as it will help them in making the GATE preparation strategy.
-Detailed information about topics and chapters in the GATE CSE syllabus is below.
+GATE CSE Syllabus 2026: The Indian Institute of Technology Guwahati has released the GATE syllabus for CSE.
+Candidates who are preparing to take the GATE 2026 exam can check the syllabus of the GATE Computer Science syllabus on this page.
+The GATE syllabus CSE will help the aspirants know the topics to study for the exam.
+The link to download the GATE Syllabus 2026 for CSE PDF is on the page below.
+The GATE 2026 CS exam dates are February 7, 8, 14, and 15.

 Explore colleges based on GATE